The one and only

 Who We Are

 Established in 2001, we are Harvard's one and only mariachi band.
 The group is completely student run, with newer members learning the craft from older members.
-Throughout the year, we performs a variety of concerts and gigs, culminating in a year-end trip every spring.
+Throughout the year, we perform at a variety of concerts and gigs, culminating in a year-end trip every spring.
 Members come from a variety of backgrounds ranging from mariachi to classical to folk, but all share a love of mariachi music.

 Mariachi is a style of group performance emblematic of Mexican musical style and intimately tied to Mexico.
 Its origins date back to Guadalajara in the 1700s, and it bears the mark of Spanich, Cuban, French, and Meso-American influences.
 We are honored to partake in and continue its long musical tradition and cultural legacy.